psipred/DMPmetal/README.md

 ### String output to stdout

-By defaul, DMPmetal returns output to stdout.
+By default, DMPmetal returns output to stdout.
 You can capture this to a file with a typical redirection.
 A typical output might be:

 ```
 FASTA HEADER ID, CHEBI CODE, ,PROBABILITY